russrimm/Copilot-Studio-Azure-AI-Foundry-Agile-Framework/Connectors/power-platform-custom-connectors.md

      | pageids | [page ID from search results] | The page ID of an article from your search results |
      | explaintext | true | Returns plain text instead of HTML |

-   *Explanation: This request uses a different set of parameters to retrieve the actual content of an article.
-The "pageids" parameter should be a number you copy from the previous search results.*
+   *Explanation: This request uses different parameters to get the actual content of a specific article.
+For "pageids", use a number you found in the search results (in the "pageid" field).*

-8. **Send the Request and View Article Content**:
+8. **Send and Review the Second Request**:
-   - Click "Send"
+   - Click "Send" to execute the request
-   - The response will contain the text extract of the Wikipedia article
+   - Review the response to see the article content

-   *Explanation: This request retrieves a text extract from the specific article you identified by its page ID.
-The "explaintext" parameter ensures you get readable text without HTML formatting.*
+   *Explanation: This request retrieves the text content of a specific Wikipedia article based on its unique ID.*

+9. **Use Environment Variables (Optional)**:
+   - Click on "No Environment" in the top-left corner
+   - Select "Manage Environments"
+   - Create a new environment named "Wikipedia"
+   - Add variables like `baseUrl` with value `https://en.wikipedia.org/w/api.php`
+   - In your requests, change the URL to `{{ _.baseUrl }}`

+   *Explanation: Environment variables let you reuse values across multiple requests and easily switch between different environments (like development and production).*

+10. **Export Your Collection**:
+    - Right-click on your "Wikipedia API" collection in the sidebar
+    - Select "Export"
+    - Choose "Insomnia v4 (JSON)" as the format
+    - Save the file to your computer

+    *Explanation: Exporting saves all your requests to a file that you can share with others or import into other tools.*

 #### Exporting Your Requests for a Custom Connector